Iravan: Following and temples

 During the first six days of the Kuttantavar festival, Aravan's head (cami) is "danced" around the streets of Kuvagam, with music and fireworks accompanying it.
 Each household offers a puja (a kind of devotional ceremony) to Aravan, with lamp-waving, coconut-offerings and other rituals.
 Traditionally, goats and chickens are sacrificed.
 On the 13th day, Aravan's "soul" is ritually transferred from his head to a pot, and the head is repainted.
 On the evening of the 14th day, a 20 ft high post is erected on a processional chariot.
 The post will support Aravan's head and body later in the festival.
-After the post-setting ceremony (kampam niruttatal), young and middle-aged men (farmers and traders from Koovagam and surrounding villages) who have vowed to marry Aravan purchase thalis—the traditional mark of a married woman, in this case a pendant with a piece of turmeric at its centre.
-The priest, representing Aravan, ties the thalis around their necks in the inner sanctum of the temple.
-Even married men and men afflicted with diseases, all dressed as women, are described as ritually "marrying" Aravan in the festival, to please the deity.

-The Aravanis arrive in increasing numbers from the 14th through the 16th day.
-Late on the 15th night, they dance with the flower-crown (karakam) of Aravan, which is believed to possess his power.
-After this dance, the priest marries the Aravanis to Aravan through the traditional thali-tying ceremony.
-The Aravanis then conduct sex work, symbolic of consummating their ritual marriage.
-A "night of wild revelry and sexual promiscuity" follows for the Aravanis.
-However, the villagers who married Aravan are not described as having sex in any of the accounts.
-While Aravanis wear women's clothes and jewellery, villagers marrying Aravan on account of wish-fulfilment vows made to him retain their ordinary men's clothes.